Burr Ridge, Illinois: Government and infrastructure

 Burr Ridge is served by Pleasantview Fire Protection District (headquartered in LaGrange Highlands) and Tri-State Fire Protection District (headquartered in Darien).
 Tri-State Fire Protection District Station 3 is located on Madison Street in southern Burr Ridge.

+Transportation

+Pace provides bus service from the Burr Ridge Park-n-Ride via Routes 850 and 855 which travel on I-55 from Plainfield to Chicago.